-All students seeking the BBA must complete (1) the general education core curriculum prescribed by SWT, (2) a common core of business courses outlined by the College of Business Administration, (3) courses in the major program area specified by the appropriate academic department, and (4) a combination of free electives and restricted upper-division business electives to complement the degree program and achieve a minimum total of 128 semester hours.
-To ensure compliance with the course requirements for a BBA degree, freshmen and sophomores should follow the general sequence of courses specified for the pre-business curriculum in this section of the catalog.
+All students seeking the BBA must complete (1) the general education core curriculum prescribed by Texas State, (2) a common core of business courses outlined by the McCoy College of Business Administration, (3) courses in the major program area specified by the appropriate academic department, and (4) a combination of free electives and restricted upper-division business electives to complement the degree program and achieve a minimum total of 128 semester hours.
+To ensure compliance with the course requirements for a BBA degree, freshmen and sophomores should follow the general sequence of courses specified for the business curriculum in this section of the catalog.
 Juniors and seniors should follow the sequence outlined in the section of the catalog for their major academic department.

-Students are reminded that it may be necessary to select free electives and advanced business electives that are designated as "writing intensive" (WI) to meet SWT's writing intensive course work.
-Also, students graduating from high school after January of 1988, who did not complete satisfactorily at least two years of the same foreign language in high school, must complete two semesters (6-8 hours) of a single foreign language as part of the general education core curriculum.
+Students are reminded that it may be necessary to select free electives and advanced business electives that are designated as "writing intensive" (WI) to meet Texas State's writing intensive course work.
+Also, students who did not complete satisfactorily at least two years of the same foreign language in high school, must complete two semesters (6-8 hours) of a single foreign language as part of the general education core curriculum.